Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Does a passive foreign investor's US LLC have to file Form 5472?

 Almost always yes.
-A foreign owned single member llc files Form 5472 whenever it has a reportable transaction with its owner, and funding the LLC to buy rental property or stocks counts.
+A foreign owned single member llc files Form 5472 whenever it has a reportable transaction with its owner, and funding the LLC to buy rental property, stocks, or crypto counts.
 The penalty for not filing is $25,000 per year.

 Is rental income from a US property a reportable transaction?